We Are the Giant

 We Are the Giant is a 2014 American documentary film produced and directed by Greg Barker.
 The film had its world premiere at 2014 Sundance Film Festival on January 18, 2014.

-The film is scheduled for a limited theatrical run from October 30, 2014 in UK.
-A special screening and panel Q&A will also take place at London's BFI cinema on the October 30, 2014.
+The film received a limited theatrical run from October 30, 2014 in the UK.
+A special screening and panel Q&A took place at London's BFI cinema on the October 30, 2014.

 Synopsis

 The film narrates the stories of ordinary individuals who are transformed by the critical moral and personal challenges they encounter when standing up for what they believe is right.